ashvardanian/StringZilla/README.md

 [rapidfuzz]: https://github.com/rapidfuzz/RapidFuzz

-### Needleman-Wunsch Alignment Score for Bioinformatics
+### Needleman-Wunsch and Smith-Waterman Scores for Bioinformatics

 The field of bioinformatics studies various representations of biological structures.
 The "primary" representations are generally strings over sparse alphabets: